 Ask and Ye Shall Receive

 Hogwarts has been a place of solitude for many hundreds of years.
 Wizards from all walks of life are admitted to the school and allowed to learn under some of the greatest teachers available.
-When trouble arises, and Lucius Malfoy tries to have Dumbledore removed from the school, the headmaster says to Harry, “You will also find that help will always be given at Hogwarts to those who ask for it.”
-(Chamber of Secrets).
-The only stipulation Dumbledore gives is that someone must ask for the help.
+When trouble arises, and Lucius Malfoy tries to have Dumbledore removed from the school, the headmaster says to Harry, “You will also find that help will always be given at Hogwarts to those who ask for it” (Chamber of Secrets).
+The only stipulation Dumbledore gives is that someone must ask for help.
 There are no other requirements nor restrictions.

 The Lord has given the same promise time and time again.
 He has said, “Ask and ye shall receive; knock, and it shall be opened unto you” (Doctrine and Covenants 4:7).
 He does not require that we do anything above and beyond.
 We must act in faith and ask for an answer and he will give us the aid that we require.